Rinakakis/FastCat-Catalogues/api/ConfigFiles/readme.md

 ```
 <br>

-### Creating entities
+### Configuring the entities

-A more in depth look in the creation of an entitie.
+A more in depth look in the creation of an entity.

-In the fastCat application the data entry can be done in:
+In the FastCat application the data entry can be done in:

 1. Tables with only one entry